 Trihalomethanes (THMs) were analyzed by the purge and trap method with GC/MSD (Agilent 6890N/ Agilent 5975) according to US EPA 524.2 [17].
 Haloacetic acids (HAAs) were analyzed by GC/ECD (Agilent 6890N) after liquid-liquid extraction according to US EPA 552.3 [18].
 The sum of dichloroacetic acid (DCAA) and trichloroacetic acid (TCAA) was determined as HAAs.
 Haloacetonitriles (HANs), haloketones (HKs), chloral hydrate (CH), and chloropicrin (CP) were also analyzed by GC/ECD (Varian CP-3800) after liquid-liquid extraction according to US EPA 551.1 [19].
 HANs included trichloroacetonitrile (TCAN), dichloroacetonitrile (DCAN), and dibromoacetonitrile (DBAN).
 HKs were the sum of 1,1-dichloro-2-propanone (DCP) and 1,1,1-trichloro-2-propanone (TCP).

-2 L volumetric flasks were filled with ultrapure water and the sand-filtered water.
+2.6.
+Chlorine Decay Rate and Volatility2 L volumetric flasks were filled with ultrapure water and the sand-filtered water.
 2 mg/L as FAC of chlorine gas and two small-scale OSG chlorines were added to ultrapure water and to the sample waters and mixed shortly and vigorously using a magnetic stirrer to minimize changes in the FAC concentration.
 The chlorinated sample water was decanted into eleven 125 mL pre-baked glass bottles without headspace and sealed with Teflon-lined caps.
 The samples were reacted in the incubator at 25°C for 96~145 h and taken out by time to measure the residual FAC.
 The concentration of FAC in ultrapure water at the beginning was defined as the initial concentration injected.
 Chlorine demand was calculated by subtracting the residual FAC concentration after 2, 24, 48 h from the initial FAC concentration.
 The chlorine decay rate was estimated by the first-order decay model [20].
 In this study, two separate chlorine decay rates were calculated, i.e., rapid chlorine decay rate (K1) for the first 6 h and slow chlorine decay rate (K2) after 6 h.

 Where = chlorine concentration (mg/L) at time t; = initial chlorine concentration (mg/L); k = decay constant (h−1); t: residence time (h).

 To investigate the volatility of disinfectants, 0.01 M PBS was used as water sample to prevent the change in pH due to the dissolution of CO2 in the air to ultrapure water.
-2 mg/L as FAC of chlorine gas and OSG chlorine were added to ultrapure water and PBS, and the pH of the PBS was controlled to 7.5, below 5, and over 10 using 0.1 N HCl and 0.1 N NaOH to study the effect of HOCl/OCl ratio on volatility.
+2 mg/L as FAC of chlorine gas and OSG chlorine were added to ultrapure water and PBS, and the pH of the PBS was controlled to 7.5, below 5, and over 10 using 0.1 N HCl and 0.1 N NaOH to study the effect of HOCl/OCl− ratio on volatility.
 The concentration of FAC in ultrapure water was defined as the initial concentration injected.
 The chlorinated PBS sample was put into wide-mouth glass bottles with and without cap and was allowed to stand at room temperature (22°C) for 28 h.
 The residual FAC concentration was measured by time.
 There was an initial FAC demand in PBS because inorganic substances such as phosphate could react with disinfectants although there was little organic material to react.
 FAC demand was observed during the first 10 minutes of each run, and there was insignificant change in residual FAC concentration in the closed bottle without headspace for 28 h.
 Thus, volatility could be calculated by subtracting the residual FAC concentration in the opened bottle from the FAC concentration in the closed bottle at 10 min after adding disinfectants to PBS.

-The pH of the chlorine stock solution ranged from 1.7 to 3.4 while that of the small-scale OSG chlorines (FAC concentration: 0.1%) ranged from 8.3 to 9.2.
+3. Results and Discussion3.1. pHThe pH of the chlorine stock solution ranged from 1.7 to 3.4 while that of the small-scale OSG chlorines (FAC concentration: 0.1%) ranged from 8.3 to 9.2.
 The pH of the full-scale OSG chlorines (FAC concentration: 0.4~0.8%) was within the range of 9.2~9.7.
 The pH of OSG chlorine stock solution increased with the FAC concentration produced by the electrolysis of brine.
 For commercial sodium hypochlorite solution, the pH of 5% solution is about 11, and more concentrated solutions (10~15%) have higher pH of about 13.
 [3]

 The pH of sand-filtered water decreased with an increasing dose of chlorine gas (−0.1 per mg/L FAC, R2 = 0.98) but increased with an increasing dose of small-scale OSG chlorine (+0.06 per mg/L FAC, R2 = 0.95) (Fig. S1).
 With the addition of 3 mg/L as FAC, the pH of glass fiber-filtered water treated with chlorine gas and five full-scale OSG chlorines was 7.5 and 7.8, respectively.
 Chlorine gas acts as an acid, and it can decrease the pH of water, whereas OSG chlorine tends to be alkaline and increases the pH of water [1, 3, 6].